 \subsection{Imitation Learning (IL)}

-In contrast to reinforcement learning, conventional imitation learning involves a learner leveraging the experience of an expert demonstrator.
-This experience is provided in the form of demonstration trajectories $D^e = \{(s_t^e, a_t^e)\}$, where $s^e_t$ denotes the state of the expert at a given time index $t$, and $a^e_t$ denotes the action taken by the expert at that time.
-Given one or many such demonstrations, the goal in IL is that of learning a control policy $\pi$ that the learning (imitating) agent can use to produce behavior similar to that of the expert.
+In contrast to reinforcement learning, imitation learning involves a learner seeking to mimic the behavior of an expert demonstrator rather than maximizing an external reward signal.
+We denote demonstrations as $D^e = \{(s_t^e, a_t^e)\}$, where $s^e_t$ denotes the state of the expert at a given time index $t$, and $a^e_t$ denotes the action taken by the expert at that time.
+Given one or many such demonstrations, the goal of IL is to learn a control policy $\pi$ that the learning (imitating) agent can use to produce behavior similar to that of the expert.

-IL in the absence of expert action information, \{$a_t^e\}$, is called imitation from observation (IfO).
+IL in the absence of expert action information, i.e., when $D^e = \{s_t^e\}$, is called imitation from observation (IfO).
 The IfO problem is that of learning the same imitation policy $\pi$ as in IL, but without access to this action information.
-In the IfO scenario, the expert demonstration has the form $D^e = \{s_t^e\}$, i.e., the learner is shown only the states of the expert.
+The learner is shown only the \emph{states} of the expert.
 In this case, most IL methods no longer apply, and we must find new strategies.
-We might try, for example, to infer the expert actions $\{a_t^e\}$ to get $\{\widetilde{a_t^e}\}$ for each state $\{s_t^e\}$, and therefore approximate $\widetilde{D^e} = \{(s_t^e, \widetilde{a_t^e})\}$ and then apply conventional IL methods.
+We might try, for example, to infer the expert actions $\{a_t^e\}$ to get $\{\widetilde{a_t^e}\}$ for each state $\{s_t^e\}$, and therefore approximate $\widetilde{D^e} = \{(s_t^e, \widetilde{a_t^e})\}$ and then apply conventional IL methods as done by Torabi et al. \cite{IJCAI2018-torabi}.
 In this work, we study the problem of integrating IfO with RL.